Nebraska Liberty Bell replica

 Lincoln Nebraska Liberty Bell ReplicaWinter in Nebraska is no problem for #48

-Dawn and Tom at the Nebraska Liberty Bell replica in Antelope Park, Lincoln on Jan 2, 2018Dawn and me reprising our bell selfie
+Dawn and Tom at the Nebraska Liberty Bell replica in Antelope Park, Lincoln on Jan 2, 2018

 Lincoln Nebraska Liberty Bell ReplicaA beautiful monument in Veterans Memorial Garden commemorates four wars: the Great War (later rebranded as WWI), the Spanish—American War, the Civil War and the American Revolution

-Nebraska Liberty Bell Replica visits Council Bluffs IowaNebraska Liberty Bell Replica visits Council Bluffs Iowa, July 3, 1975
+Nebraska Liberty Bell Replica visits Council Bluffs IowaNebraska Liberty Bell Replica visits Council Bluffs, Iowa, July 3, 1975

 Leave a Reply